anjalisinha123/SoC-Midterm-Report-Competitive-Programming/README.md

 Core Concept: Two-Pointer String Reversal
 Approach: Validates if string t is the reverse of string s.
 It manually reverses string s in place by swapping symmetric characters from both ends up to the middle of the string (s.size()/2).
-Finally, it performs a direct string equality check against
+Finally, it performs a direct string equality check against t.

 Week 2 Progress Summary: Advanced Greedy & Data Structures Overview